Arms Control and Arms Reductions in Foreign Policy

 Arms Control presents a most interesting and even puzzling deviation by nation states from the standard model of self-help to ensure national security: Arms Control implies cooperation with the rival.
 This requirement places part of the conditions for national security in the hands of potential war enemies.
 The subject has been studied since the successful Soviet Sputnik test of 1957 augured nuclear parity.
 This is no coincidence, of course.
 The start of a missile with an intercontinental range that could carry a nuclear warhead was the final proof of the penetrability of national borders by weapons against which defense would not be possible.
 A nuclear Pearl Harbor loomed.
 To achieve protection against this calamity, many analysts concluded, required collaboration with the rival in the form of Arms Control.

-This article starts with the definition of key Arms Control terms and the concepts that underlie them.
-It then asks—in practical terms—whether we can ascribe political impact to Arms Control policy (see “Impact: Does Arms Control Matter?”).
+Discussion starts with the definition of key Arms Control terms and the concepts that underlie them.
+The question—in practical terms—is whether we can ascribe political impact to Arms Control policy (see “Impact: Does Arms Control Matter?”).
 The way Arms Control discourses are framed by scholars and politicians, and how they relate to international relations theory are discussed in the section “Academic and Political Discourses” and “International Relations Theories and Arms Control.”
-The sections “Reasons of Success and Failure” and “Stability and Change” “return to practice and show what factors account for successful and failed attempts at Arms Control and how these factors worked or did not work during different periods of recent history.
-The section “Justice and Emotions in Arms Control Policy” discusses two interrelated factors, justice and emotions, that have been understudies in the field, but are strongly relevant according to some more recent research.
+The sections “Reasons of Success and Failure” and “Stability and Change” return to practice and show what factors account for successful and failed attempts at Arms Control and how these factors worked or did not work during different periods of recent history.
+The section “Justice and Emotions in Arms Control Policy” discusses two interrelated factors, justice and emotions, that have been understudied in the field, but are strongly relevant according to some more recent research.

 Definitions and Concepts